-During the 2012-2013 school year the Elmira City School District transitioned to a progressive partnering between elementary schools model.
+The District reconfigured to a progressive partnering between elementary schools model.
 This model created four elementary schools to have students in PreK and four intermediate schools to house students in grades three through six.
 This transition also relocated the sixth grade back into the intermediate schools from the District middle schools.
 Our data indicated that the sixth graders were responsible for a direct increase in student management concerns in each of the intermediate buildings.
 The data also reflected that these incidents occurred mostly in the minimally supervised, large attendance areas such as cafeterias, playgrounds and hallways.
 In an effort to address these needs we have developed a plan to increase student supervision in these areas.
 Our plan includes the following: